IzajaszPWrosz/rev/documentation/Tracer.md

  REV_USE_SPIKE :
  	ON  : Use spike libdiasm.a for disassembly
-	OFF : Use internal REV instruction format
+	OFF : Use internal REV instruction format (default)

-Requires GCC tools and links to libdisasm.a which is part of rev_isa_sim (Spike).
-If this library is not found the tracer compilation is disabled.
+When setting REV_USE_SPIKE to ON, GCC tools and links to libdisasm.a must be available.
+These are part of rev_isa_sim (Spike).
+If this library is not found the tracer should revert to the an internal REV format.
-It can also be explicitely disabled by setting REV_USE_SPIKE = OFF.

 Previous instruction execution trace output is replaced by the compact tracer format.
-Compiling with REV_TRACER=0 will revert the output to to the old format.
+Compiling with REV_TRACER=0 will revert the output to to the old format and elliminate any possible performance impacts.

 2.2 Runtime options
 -------------------